VidaGallo/Project_FedL/README.md

 The repository contains independent Jupyter notebooks, each of which can be run separately.
 Some notebooks require input files in JSON format or previously saved pre-trained weights.<br>
 The code explores centralized and federated training approaches for image classification on the CIFAR-100 dataset using the pre-trained DINO ViT-S/16 model.
-Communication and client drift in the federated approaches are also analyzed.
+Communication and client drift in the federated approaches are also analyzed.<br>

-## Codebase Structure
 The code is logically organized into three main sections: Data Exploration, Centralized Approach and Federated Approach.
 <br>